 Payroll and Personnel Agreed-Upon Procedure Results Managements' Response payment calculations, agree the hours to the employee/officials' cumulate leave records, and agree the pay rates to the employee/officials' authorized pay rates in the employee/officials' personnel files.
-19 Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines.
-The results did not include findings or criticisms.
+20 Obtain management's representation that employer and employee portions of payroll taxes, retirement contributions, health insurance premiums, and workers' compensation premiums have been paid, and associated forms have been filed, by required deadlines. filings and payments were performed in a The results did not include findings or criticisms.

-Ethics Agreed-Upon Procedure Results Managements' Response 20 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: a.
+Ethics Agreed-Upon Procedure Results Managements' Response 21 Using the 5 randomly selected employees/officials from procedure #16 under "Payroll and Personnel" above, obtain ethics documentation from management, and: a.
 Observe that the documentation demonstrates each employee/official completed one hour of ethics training during the fiscal period.
 Each employee selected completed the hour of training during the fiscal period.
 The results did not include findings or criticisms. b.
 Observe that the documentation demonstrates each employee/official attested through signature verification that he or she has read the entity's ethics policy during the fiscal period.
 Each employee selected attested that they read the ethics policy during the fiscal period.
+The results did not include findings or criticisms.
+22 Inquire and/or observe whether the agency has appointed an ethics designee as required by R.S.
+42:1170.
+There are two ethics designee's.
 The results did not include findings or criticisms.

-Debt Service Agreed-Upon Procedure Results Managements' Response 21 Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
+Debt Service Agreed-Upon Procedure Results Managements' Response 23 Obtain a listing of bonds/notes issued during the fiscal period and management's representation that the listing is complete.
 Select all bonds/notes on the listing, obtain supporting documentation, and observe that State Bond Commission approval was obtained for each bond/note issued.
 Not applicable - The District has no debt.
 Not applicable.
-2 Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
+25 Obtain a listing of bonds/notes outstanding at the end of the fiscal period and management's representation that the listing is complete.
 Randomly select one bond/note, inspect debt covenants, obtain supporting documentation for the reserve balance and payments, and agree actual reserve balances and payments to those required by debt covenants.
 Not applicable - The District has no debt.
 Not applicable.

 Fraud Notice Agreed-Upon Procedure Results Managements' Response 23 Obtain a listing of misappropriations of public funds and assets during the fiscal period and management's representation that the listing is complete.
 Select all misappropriations on the listing, obtain supporting documentation, and observe that the entity reported the misappropriation(s) to the legislative auditor and the district attorney of the parish in which the entity is domiciled.
+Based on representations obtained there are no misappropriations.
 The results did not include findings or criticisms.
-24 Observe that the entity has posted on its premises and website, the notice required by R.S.
+26 Observe that the entity has posted on its premises and website, the notice required by R.S.
 24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.
+The notice is posted in the administrative buildings.
 The results did not include findings or criticisms.